AndresMWeber/Nomenclate/README.rst

 There are sets of current naming conventions (format strings) that can be replaced or extended following certain rules for creation.
 You can add arbitrary tokens as needed and register token filtering of your own designation.

-There is a full set of YAML defined suffix/side substitution strings as found in ``env.yml``.
+There is a full set of YAML defined suffix/side substitution strings which gets created in `~/.nomenclate.yml`.
+This is where you can customize your configuration.
-If you want you can create your own .yml file that you will pass to a Nomenclate instance to have your own configuration.

 Concept Definitions
 -------------------